vigetlabs/microcosm/docs/guides/01-overview.md

 Now a `SolarSystem` will always start with the planet Mercury.

-## Action Creators - Signaling that state should change
+## Actions - Signaling that state should change

-Action creators (commonly shortened to "actions") provide an identity to the types of events that trigger changes to application state.
+Actions provide an identity to the types of events that trigger changes to application state.
 Microcosm only expects that they are functions that return values.

 Of course there is sophistication in _what_ they return.
 For example Microcosm will wait for Promises to resolve before doing anything with them.
 However this will be covered in a later guide specifically about actions.